timsuchanek/lycheeJS/README.md

 ## Installation

-### 0. Requirements

 The *client-side* lycheeJS Engine Stack is supporting all Operating Systems that can execute JavaScript.

 The *server-side* CDN, CI-, Web-, and Websocket Stack though is only supporting Linux and Mac OSX due to sandboxing and cross-compilation reasons.
-Windows also can't support SPDY and WebSocket extensions without routing issues.
+Windows also can't support SPDY and WebSocket extensions without Ephermal Port issues.

 Always remember, there's no client-side and server-side application code whatsoever, because all the network components can be used on either side and peer-to-peer.
+That means you can run a native build on Windows using the client-side and server-side stack.

 ### 1. Download lycheeJS